research-team/Spikes/review-of-open-source-neuroscience-software.md

 * Based on the Neo library
 * Has graphs in time and frequency domain
 * Targets to storing electrophysiogical data in the database, managing collections of data
-* Have spike sorting functionality
+* Has spike sorting functionality
 * Has a number of minor quality issues

 ### Klusters, NeuroScope and NDManager